bodyhigh/Cindor-Exandria/README.md

 To ensure accurate context and retrieval of all relevant files, follow these steps:

 1. **Load the Persona File and Assume the DM Role**:
-    - Load the file "dm_persona.txt" located in the root of the repository.
+    - Load the file specified as "persona" in the manifest to provide the persona you are to assume for this session.
     - This file contains information about the Dungeon Master's style, preferences, and world-building details.
     - Embody this persona for all interactions and responses.